Whaley House (San Diego, California): History

 Francis Whaley married Susan E. Murray in Mendocino, California on December 31, 1888.
 On December 14, 1890, Thomas Whaley died due to ill health at the State Street address.
 Anna Amelia Whaley died at Modesto, California on December 12, 1905.

 Meanwhile, the old Whaley House remained vacant and fell into disrepair.
 In late 1909, Francis Whaley undertook the restoration of the building and turned the home into a tourist attraction, where he posted signs promoting its historicity and entertained visitors with his guitar.
 Anna Whaley, Thomas's widow, Corinne Lillian, Francis and George all lived in the old Whaley House in 1912.
 On February 24, 1913, Anna died at 80 years of age.
 A year later, Francis Whaley died on November 19, 1914.
 George Whaley died on January 5, 1928, in San Diego and, Corinne Lillian Whaley continued residency in the house until her death in 1953.

-After this history of success and deaths the Whaley House remains well known as a haunted house.
+Whaley House remains well known as a haunted house.
 It is said that guests and the staff, from time to time, will catch a glimpse of the ghost of a Whaley family member who died inside the house such as: baby Thomas Jr., Violet, Anna, Francis, George or Corinne Lillian Whaley.